Single Operated Newsletter

 What is the purpose of a newsletter?

-Newsletters are often used by people who have websites, blogs, or e-commerce sites to advertise a product, content, article, communicate an event.
+Newsletters are often used by people who have websites, blogs, or e-commerce sites to advertise a product, content, or article, or communicate an event.

 They are used to engage in re-marketing campaigns, such as the abandoned cart and the typical transactional communication (order confirmation, sending, etc.).